VetBond Tissue Adhesive

 - Store in a cool, dry place.

 - Maintain product at room temperature during use.

-- Product can be refrigerated or frozen for extended shelf life before opening.
+- The product can be refrigerated or frozen for extended shelf life before opening.

-- Store bottle upright on shelf in a cool, dry place (away from heat).
+- Store bottle upright on a shelf in a cool, dry place (away from heat).

-After opening, do not return bottle to the refrigerator.
+After opening, do not return the bottle to the refrigerator.

 Avoid contact with skin and eyes.
 If in eyes, hold eyelids open and flush thoroughly with water.
 An ophthalmologist should be consulted.